Cliff Lumsdon Award of SSO

 - Any other information deemed relevant to the nomination.

 - Do not send videos, news articles (etc) with the submission.
-If the individual(s) is(are) selected, then they may be requested for the Awards Presentation.
+If the individual(s) is(are) selected, then those materials may be requested for the Awards Presentation.

 - Submissions should be submitted by e-mail to the Cliff Lumsdon Awards Coordinator.